raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 start = Color('magenta')
 end = Color('cyan')

-# slowly and naturally transition the sense hat from magenta to cyan
+# slowly and naturally transition the Sense HAT from magenta to cyan
 for color in start.gradient(end, steps=100):
     sense.clear(color.rgb_bytes)
     sleep(0.1)